 Kathy Teoh, Senior Project Manager, DSM Nutritional Products

-During the Women in Leadership Programme you will learn from Dorothy Grandia and Natalie Cleton.
+During the Women in Leadership Programme you will learn from Dr Barbara Banda and Dr Natalie Cleton.
 Occasionally we may substitute other faculty members according to the content of the programme and their availability.

 Dr Natalie Cleton is adjunct faculty at the Erasmus Centre for Women and Organisations (ECWO) at RSM, and Team Leader in the Food Safety Research Department at Wageningen University.
 She is passionate about helping women recognise and develop their own leadership potential, and she develops and runs ECWO in-company workshops on networking and diversity, using her research into public health and extensive background in STEM subjects.
 Natalie has a Doctorate in Veterinary Medicine and a MA in Applied Ethics from Utrecht University.
 She earned her PhD in Virology, with a specialisation in Veterinary Microbiology, from Erasmus University Medical Centre.